pixelpax/vimflowy/README.md

 Vimflowy: Vim shortcuts for Workflowy
 =====================================

+This extension adds (some) VIM keyboard shortcuts to Workflowy.com.

+These keyboard shortcuts are similar, if not identical, in their behaviour to the ones that can be found in the text editor called VIM.
+All VIM behaviours are not supported yet.
+New shortcuts are continously added.

 Keybindings
 -----------

-Unsupported keystrokes which haven't been modified by ALT, CTRL, or META will be blocked in all modes, except insert.
+Vimflowy will block keystrokes which haven't been bound in all modes - except insert mode.
+However, keys that have been modified with ALT/CTRL/META (but not SHIFT) are allowed to passthrough.
 For example `<Shift>d` will be blocked but `<Ctrl>d` or `<alt>d` will be allowed to pass through.

 * Normal mode
     - `j`: Move down one item